DustinArmstrong/dustinarmstrong/_posts/blog/2014-04-31-welcome-to-NOT-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to NOT Jekyll!"
 date:   2014-03-31 22:04:58
-categories: case-study
+categories: blog
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!